in honor of

 Concept and post processing of found photographs by Daniel D. Teoli Jr.

 I had written to Araki to make me a low res version of a concept I had of Araki popping out of a vagina, but I got no reply.
 (Maybe Araki is a part time museum curator?)
-So in 2016 I made The Birth of Nobuyoshi Araki from found photos, for my own use.
+So in 2016 I made The Birth of Nobuyoshi Araki from found photos.

 I had tried to pay a professional Photoshopper to make The Birth of Nobuyoshi Araki for me.
 (I am an old film photog and have limited computer skills.
 I don’t know how to use Photoshop, I just use Lightroom.)
 The Photoshopper never came through, so I was inspired by the photo below, with the use of cutouts, to make The Birth of Nobuyoshi Araki.